intuition-dev/INTUITION/src/README.md

 <img src="https://metabake.github.io/MetaBake-Docs/logo.jpg" width="100">

-### MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
+### MetaBake&trade; is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
 'All my friends KNOW a low-coder'

-MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging our documented high-productivity pillars for high developer productivity.
+MetaBake&trade; mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging our documented high-productivity pillars for high developer productivity.

 ## Install